Zara (retailer): Alleged antisemitic imagery

 In 2007, Zara withdrew a handbag from its shelves after a customer noticed a swastika on the bag's design.
 The bag came from an external supplier, and Zara claimed the symbol was not visible when the handbag was chosen.
-Zara withdrew the product from stores, and spokesperson Susan Suett said, the bag would not have been sourced had the symbol been apparent.
+Zara withdrew the product from stores, and spokesperson Susan Suett said the bag would not have been sourced had the symbol been apparent.

 In August 2014, Zara received criticism for selling a toddler T-shirt for closely resembling uniforms worn by Jewish concentration camp inmates.
 The T-shirt was striped and featured a yellow star similar to the Star of David.
-Zara said, the design was inspired by "the sheriff's stars from the classic western films".
+Zara said, the design was inspired by "sheriff's stars from the classic western films".
 Zara removed the shirt from sale a few hours, after they appeared for sale, and apologized.
 Zara received criticism for selling the T-shirt in Israel because the country does not have sheriffs.
 Additionally, the word "Sheriff" is outlined in transparent letters on the bright yellow star.
 The Anti-Defamation League responded to the shirt, saying that it was offensive, but welcomed Zara's recognition of the potential imagery and removing the shirt from sale.